WittmannF/visual-ml/README.md

 # VisualML: Visualization of multi-dimensional Machine Learning models

+Update: This is stil a beta version and it is not fully working.
+Please check the issues tab.
+Any help on this project would be highly appreciated :)

 VisualML is a library for visualizing the decision boundary of multi-dimensional machine learning models from sklearn using 2D projections of pairs of features.
 Here's an example:

 ```